 5. View it your way

-Most people use a default view of their inbox and yet there are other ways to view it which may suit you better.
+Most people use the default view of their inbox but there are other ways to view it which may suit you better.

 6. View messages your way